csatzky/csatzky.github.io/index.md

 **Abstract** (excerpt, p.
 3):

-"_In this study, I am deriving explicit and implicit investment hypotheses from the Capital Asset Pricing Model (Sharpe, 1964), the Fama and French 5 Factor Model (Fama and French, 1993), and common price multiples.
+"In this study, I am deriving explicit and implicit investment hypotheses from the Capital Asset Pricing Model (Sharpe, 1964), the Fama and French 5 Factor Model (Fama and French, 1993), and common price multiples.
 I empirically investigate the credibility of these investment beliefs using data from S&P 500® constituents from January 2010 to December 2020.
-The significance of each investment hypothesis is assessed by two methods of statistical evaluation._"
+The significance of each investment hypothesis is assessed by two methods of statistical evaluation."

 **Conclusion** (excerpt, p.
 32):

-"_(...)
+"(...)
 This research found credible statistical evidence in support of the “high GrowthSpread® outperforms low GrowthSpread®”-hypothesis.
 There is no statistical evidence in favor of any of the remaining eight hypotheses under investigation.
-When it comes to one-directional portfolios, I found evidence in support of the following statements:_
+When it comes to one-directional portfolios, I found evidence in support of the following statements:

-1. _The high GrowthSpread® portfolio significantly outperforms portfolios drawn at random;_
+1. The high GrowthSpread® portfolio significantly outperforms portfolios drawn at random;
-2. _The low GrowthSpread® portfolio significantly underperforms portfolios drawn at random;_
+2. The low GrowthSpread® portfolio significantly underperforms portfolios drawn at random;
-3. _The low Price-to-Cash Flow portfolio significantly underperforms portfolios drawn at random._
+3. The low Price-to-Cash Flow portfolio significantly underperforms portfolios drawn at random.

-_Noteworthy, there is some, but insignificant evidence in support of the low Profitability, high Profitability, small Size, and low Beta portfolios._"
+Noteworthy, there is some, but insignificant evidence in support of the low Profitability, high Profitability, small Size, and low Beta portfolios."

 ---